cf86/JKodiWrapper/README.md

 ### Instantiate

-During instantiation the Constructor just needs to IP, Port and a boolean to specifiy the use of TLS.
+During instantiation the Constructor just needs the IP (e.g. 127.0.0.1 for localhost), Port (default is 8080) and a boolean to specifiy the use of TLS (default is false).

 ```java
 // Java